 Breakfast is ordered the day before from a wide selection available and was without a shadow of a doubt the absolute best hotel breakfast we have ever been served anywhere!
 The Full english breakfast chouce was freshly cooked, all local produce started off with cereals, fresh squeeze orange juice, graefruit juide, fruit salad etc to start and delicious locally baked bread with home made preserves to finish off, all rounded off with a “Proper” pot of tea!

-We had booked our hotel via Hotels.com which is where we nearly always book our breaks away – we managed to snag a “secret” offer from them which gave us 10% off which we almost double by booking via quidco which gave us 8% cashback on the booking and to sweeten the deal even further we get 2 stars on Hotel.com’s reward scheme where 10 stars = a free night away!
+We had booked our hotel via Hotels.com which is where we nearly always book our breaks away – we managed to snag a “secret” offer from them which gave us 10% off which we almost double by booking via quidco which gave us 8% cashback on the booking and to sweeten the deal even further we get 2 stars on Hotel.com’s reward scheme where 10 stars = a reward night away!

 The room we stayed in was called “Dove” and was gorgeous with king size bed, luxury heavy cotton linen, ensuite with bath and also seperate shower, flat screen TV, Kettle etc – nothing was missing!
 It was more like a small suite in layout with main door leading to a small corridor with bathroom to the right and bedroom straigh ahead through second door, the room was very well naturally lit with 2 huge windows and was completely silent at night.
 Utter bliss to sleep without passing traffic noise!